-The drug was in Mexico is real.
+The drug violence in Mexico is real.
 And it corrupts some cities more than others.
 Sometimes its just a few people involved other times it effects whole states.
 Corruption may start small but as it festers and grows petty crimes kidnappings, car jacking all increase too due to this break down in law and order.

-In the 1970’s Colombia was the supplier of drugs to the United States.
+In the 1970’s Colombia was the main supplier of drugs to the United States.
 It was brought in by boat or airplane from the Caribbean to Florida and the southeast.
 The DEA started closing these drug highways and forced the Columbians to seek other routes to get their drugs into the US markets.
-It was Mexico.
+That was Mexico.
 Mexico already had drug gangs sneaking marijuana across the border.
 The US border with Mexico was thousands of miles long over a hundred thousand vehicles crossed it every day.
 The cartels in South American decided these groups already had smuggling knowledge why not hire them to be the mules.
 Thus was born the ‘cash for kilos’.
 The Colombians would pay Mexican smugglers cash for each kilo of cocaine the Mexican traffickers could bring into the United States.
 And even better for the Colombians the Mexican smugglers would accept (product) cocaine instead of money.
 At the time it was a brilliant business move.

 And it worked well for a while.
 The Mexican groups sold their cocaine and built their own distribution networks into the US.
 Soon they were buying additional cocaine to supply their networks.